jsarenik/halving/README.md

 \* There is actually a possibility that the miner will not issue a coinbase transaction or will ask for less than what they could (see first link in the end).
+And there is a possibility the coins are burned in a provable way using `OP_RETURN`.

 Transactions live in a pool (called `mempool` because it sits in the memory of every Bitcoin node) and the miners